DanGodzich/Dash-Cryptocurrency-Case-Study/README.md

 Two weeks later, the crypto currency exchange [Bittrex](https://steemitimages.com/640x0/http://www.cryptalnews.com/wp-content/uploads/2018/08/DASHLOGO.png) announced they would be delisting Monero, Zcash and Dash from their exchange.
 While no reason was given, it seems to be a reaction to the FinCEN referencing of them as AECs or "privacy coins."

 Dash promptly issued press releases and tweets disputing the claim.
-Dash contends that it's PrivateSend utility is no different than similar utilities used by Bitcoin and Litecoin, which are not considered AECs.
+Dash contends that its' PrivateSend utility is no different than similar utilities used by Bitcoin and Litecoin, which are not considered AECs.

 At the time of this writing, Dash is trying to plead their case and be relisted on Bittrex.